-Though the kids have gone back to school, evenings and weekends still provide ample opportunities for having fun.
+Though the kids have gone back to school, autumn evenings and weekends still provide ample opportunities for having fun.
 Why not get the family together and enjoy the crisp, cooler weather?
-From nature walks among the fallen leaves, to bustling outdoor markets, the Ottawa region has something to entertain you and your little ones all harvest season long!
+From nature walks among the fallen leaves, to tasty fall treats, the Ottawa region has something to entertain you and your little ones all harvest season long!

 Covering 361 kilometres (almost 90,000 acres), the park offers many different picturesque hiking trails that vary in distance from 1 kilometre (0.6 miles) to 4.5 kilometres (2.8 miles).
 Explore these many trails on your own or take a guided tour of the park’s popular Sugar Bush Trail, which begins at the Gatineau Park Visitor Centre in Chelsea, Québec.
 The Sugar Bush Trail is an easy, flat, 45-minute trail that is stroller accessible.
 It is conveniently located adjacent to the Visitor Centre, which offers clean indoor washrooms and water fountains.
 Stroll happily along and learn more about the park’s Canadian flora and fauna, as well as access to indoor washrooms and water fountains.

 The ByWard Market is one of the oldest and largest farmers’ markets in Canada.
 Open year-round, this outdoor market features up to 175 stalls selling plants, vegetables, fruits, flowers, maple products as well as arts and crafts.
 Walk around and explore the colourful stalls that also offer decorated pumpkins and fresh pine decorations during the harvest season.